 Keep air controls and inlets/outlets clean and free from ash or debris at all times.
-Keep ventilator air inlet grille (if fitted) clean and clear at all times.
+Keep direct outside air inlet grille (if fitted) clean and clear at all times.

-Do not leave air controls fully open unless monitoring the fire as over firing damage (typically bucking of components) can result which is not covered by any warranty.
+Do not leave air control fully open unless monitoring the fire as over firing damage can result which is not covered by any warranty.

-7.4.1 Air Control Operation
+7.4.1 Single Air Control Operation

-Primary (under grate) air is controlled by the spinner on the lower part of the door.
-Secondary (air wash) air is controlled by the slider above the door.
-Tertiary air is controlled by draught through pre-set intakes at the back of the stove body.
-The open position for the Primary air spinner should only be used for smokeless fuel operations, it is not necessary at all for wood burning.
-The closed position of the air wash control should only be used if absolutely necessary for very slow burning and when burning wood will cause the glass to become blackened, the chimney to gradually become tarred and smoke to be emitted from the stove.
+Primary (under grate), secondary (air wash) and tertiary air is automatically controlled by the single control lever at the bottom, underneath the stove door.
+The centre position is the OFF position and closes off combustion air to the firebox.
+The off position should only be used if absolutely necessary for very slow burning and when burning wood will cause the glass to become blackened, the chimney to gradually become tarred and smoke to be emitted from the stove.

-Wood burning: Move the air wash slider fully to the right (open) for maximum air to start or revive a wood fire.
+Wood burning: Move the lever fully to the left for maximum air to start or revive a wood fire.
 Returning the lever towards the centre position will reduce the air supply progressively to reduce the burn rate.
-The nominal burn rate is usually achieved when the stove is fully warmed up (2-3 loads of logs) and burning dry hardwood logs by having the lever very approximately 10mm from the closed position.
+The nominal burn rate is usually achieved when the stove is fully warmed up (2-3 loads of logs) and burning dry hardwood logs by having the lever very approximately 18-20mm (1 to 2 clicks) from the centre position.
 This is only a rough guide as flue and fuel conditions will vary the required position.
-The fire will automatically be supplied with the correct mix of tertiary air for complete combustion.
+The fire will automatically be supplied with the correct mix of secondary and tertiary air for complete combustion.
 The maximum position conveniently provides a boost of primary air as well to get new fuel burning quickly in order to minimise smoke.
 Do not leave on maximum setting unless monitoring the fire to ensure over firing damage does not occur.
-NOTE: It is not necessary to open the primary air at all once the stove is warmed up when burning wood unless the flue draught or wood moisture are out of specification.
-Doing so may over fire the stove.

-Smokeless coal fuel burning: Move the air wash control slider fully to the right side and open the primary air spinner on the door fully for starting or reviving a coal fire.
-Returning the air wash lever towards the closed position will reduce the air supply progressively and improve the efficiency for burning smokeless fuels as the fire warms up.
-Also reduce the primary air control if required to regulate heat output.
-Do not leave on maximum setting unless monitoring the fire to ensure over firing damage does not occur_NOTE: It is not necessary to open the secondary air slider more than 3-4mm once the stove is warmed up when burning smokeless coals.
+Smokeless/Coal fuel burning: Move the air control lever fully to the right side for starting or reviving a coal fire.
+Returning the lever towards the centre position will reduce the air supply progressively to reduce the burn rate.
+The fire will be supplied with the correct amount of primary air for combustion of smokeless briquetted fuels and a small amount of secondary/tertiary air for completing combustion.
+Do not leave on maximum setting unless monitoring the fire to ensure over firing damage does not occur